developersIndia/jarvim/README.md

 ## About the Project

-If you've used Vim even briefly before, you would know, configuring the editor to fit your development requirements is a serious undertaking.
+If you've used Vim even briefly before, you would know, configuring the editor to fit your development requirements is a time-consuming undertaking.
 For some of us, customizing our Vim experience is a never-ending process.
 Is that a productive activity?
 I don't think so.

-So, for the busy peeps out there, or even the lazy ones, Jarvim tries to resolve a major problem for you.
-It tries to provide a sensible IDE-like experience at the invocation of a single shell command!
+For the busy peeps out there, or even the lazy ones, Jarvim tries to resolve a major problem for you.
+It tries to provide a sensible IDE-like experience with an invocation of a single shell command!

-So, if you're an experienced Vim user or perhaps you've just started dipping your feet into Vim recently, then Jarvim a try.
+So, if you're an experienced Vim user or perhaps you've just started dipping your feet into Vim recently, then give Jarvim a try.
 Who knows it might help you out with not miss your old IDE & might end up liking Vim as well.

 ## Goals of the Project

-If Jarvim piqued your interests by now, you should at least keep in mind what the goals of Jarvim are.
-That said, following are the project goals & what does it do to achieve those goals.
+Lots other similar projects already exist if you're aware of the Vim community.
+Some such projects include; [LunarVim](https://github.com/LunarVim/LunarVim), [NvChad](https://github.com/NvChad/NvChad) & so on.
+So, Jarvim has to deliver something differnt the other mature projects doesn't.
+As such, the project has stric adherances to the following goals.

 - **Provide an IDE-like Behaviour**: Jarvim aims to provide an IDE-like experience right out-of-the-box.
 You no longer have to spend hours (or even